cncf/toc/tags/environmentalsustainability.md

 ### Background
 We recognize that:
 - the trade off between reducing resource consumption and higher performance is hard to balance
-- there is a lack of well supported and documented approaches for evaluating cloud native projects in their default or optimized configurations
+- there is a lack of well supported and documented approaches for evaluating the environmental sustainability of cloud native projects in their default or optimized configurations

 ### In-Scope